MarnieNickelson/marker/MYSQL_MIGRATION_GUIDE.md

 # Migrating from PostgreSQL to MySQL

-This guide will help you migrate your Marker Tracker application from PostgreSQL to MySQL (for Hostinger deployment).
+This guide will help you migrate your Inkventory application from PostgreSQL to MySQL (for Hostinger deployment).

 ## 1. Update Prisma Schema